 - 1 cup diced onion

-- 1 cup white corn tortilla chips, finely crushed
+- 1 cup finely crushed white corn tortilla chips

-Add the bell pepper, onion, and carrot to the pot and stir to combine with the beef.
-Cook for 5-6 minutes or until the vegetables begin to soften.
+- Stir in bell pepper, onion, and carrot to the pot.
+Cook until the vegetables begin to soften (5-6 minutes).